JoseManurung/PDAC-PNI-Transcriptomics-Analysis/README.md

     * **Heatmap:** `pheatmap()` using Global ANOVA and Ward.D2 clustering for top 50 DEGs.
     * **Scatter Plot:** `ggplot()` with `geom_smooth(method = "gam")` to profile gene expression stability (Mean vs. SD) across clinical cohorts.
     * **Venn Diagram:** `ggVennDiagram()` with a 6-set elliptical layout (`shape_id = "601"`) to identify core biomarkers across all clinical contrasts.
-6.  **Biological Interpretation:** Pathway analysis using Gene Ontology (GO) and Kyoto Encyclopedia of Genes and Genomes (KEGG) to interpret biological significance.
+6.  **Data Interpretation:** Pathway analysis using Gene Ontology (GO) and Kyoto Encyclopedia of Genes and Genomes (KEGG) to interpret biological significance.

 ### 3.2.
 Pipeline Workflow
 Below is the visual representation of the analytical steps performed in this project: